YoungMW/infiltratetheufo/README.md

     };
 ```

-<p>The player's properties such as velocity, starting position on the canvas, width and height are defined within.</p>
+<p>The Player's properties such as velocity, starting position on the canvas, width, height and "image to use" are defined within.</p>

-<p>The second part of the player class dictates the drawing method that will be used for the player.</p>
+<p>The second part of the Player class dictates the drawing method that will be used for the Player.
+The update function will redraw the Player class using the new values of the Player's properties.</p>

 ```
 draw() {